ilikeorangutans/ancol/README.md

    * Merge corn and fish wares into a single food type in warehouse view
    * UI for ships/wagon trains in colony
      * Repairing ships
+ * Path finding for ships should allow them to enter land tiles with friendly colonies
+ * Path finding for land units should allow them to enter sea tiles with friendly ships with empty cargo bays on them
  * Minimap
    * display
    * make it interactive (pan, zoom?)